mikeoverbay/Swizzler/README.md

 In order to shut off a color channel.
 Double click on the color name Red, Green, Blue or alpha.

+### Version 14
+You can now associate DDS, PNG and JPG files to open in Swizzler when you DBL click them in File Explorer.</br>
+Fixed how Alpha is displayed when its the only channel set as visible.

 ### Version 13
 Updated Help Info.
 It is now a logic diagram.
 Updated shortcut location moved to the Coffee_ Folder.